mailwatch/MailWatch/README.md

 # MailWatch for MailScanner

-MailWatch for MailScanner is a web-based front-end to MailScanner written in PHP, MySQL, Chart.js and others usefull libraries
+MailWatch for MailScanner is a web-based front-end to MailScanner written in PHP, MySQL, Chart.js and other useful libraries

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.